pyhoon/Tips-or-Tricks-for-using-Android-Emulator/README.md

 Open B4A SDK Manager, download the new emulator image.\
 Once finished download, create a new emulator from B4A AVD Manager.

+**12. Play Protect**

+There is no point to enable Play Protect and it's updates.
+If you are using a Google API Playstore emulator system image, open Play store app and tap on the 3 dots on top right corner and disable any settings that no applicable.

 ### Preview
 <img src="https://github.com/pyhoon/Tips-or-Tricks-for-using-Android-Emulator/raw/main/android-emulator.png" title="Android Emulator" width="320" />